 Bill Book: Each delegate received a conference bill book upon arrival at the conference.
 The bill book contains the agenda, rosters, bills, ballots, debate tips, and more.
 Before you ask a question, check to see if your Bill Book has the answer.
-The bill book will be available on the conference app and website.
+If you lose your bill book, you may obtain a new one for \$5 at the info desk.